mano82/Shadowdark-1/Compendium/Spells/Spidersilk.md

 >
 > *Source:* CS1 Diablerie

-Your irises grow to fill your eyes and your pupils turn into black, vertical slits.
+Sticky spidersilk covers your hands and feet.

-You can see invisible creatures and secret doors for the spell's duration.
+For the spell's duration, you can walk on vertical surfaces as easily as if it were flat ground.